 Wave Hill offers limited wheelchair-accessible parking onsite.
-Please be sure to present your access license plate or valid government-issued permit at our Front Gate.
+Please be sure to present your access license plate or valid government-issued permit at our Front Entrance.

 Personal Care Attendants